Personal Development Curriculum at Mengham Junior School

 In order to collate and share all the exciting and inspirational learning that happens in and around our school we have the ‘Awe and Wonder’ board.
 This includes pictures and children’s reflections of activities which support development in social and emotional aspects of the curriculum and create a greater awareness of self and the part they play within the school and wider community.

 Children are prepared for life beyond school and are equipped with the knowledge and skills they need to stay safe and healthy.
-Learning about their mental well being supports positive self-esteem.
-Learning about finance and budgeting provides them with more vital skills and knowledge for their future to support them in achieving economic wellbeing.
+Learning about their mental well-being supports positive self-esteem.
 They show respect for differing opinions but also have the confidence to challenge them if necessary.